Natashina/Cryptocurrencies/README.md

 Project purpose is to use unsupervised learning to analyze data on the cryptocurrencies traded on the market.
 The data was retrieved from CryptoCompare.

+# 1. Some data preprocessing tasks have been performed for dimensions reduction with PCA and clustering with K-means

+# 2. Data Dimensions were reduced Using PCA

 Use the Elbow Curve to Determine the Best K Value
 ![Chart1](Capture0.PNG)